-Sec.
-12-865-26.
+Section 12-XXX-26.
 Complaint Management

-- (a) Each gaming entity licensee shall investigate each patron complaint related to such licensee's gaming and provide a response to the patron within ten calendar days.
+(a) Each gaming entity licensee shall investigate each patron complaint related to such licensee's gaming and provide a response to the patron within ten calendar days.
 For complaints that cannot be resolved to the satisfaction of the patron, related to internet gaming accounts, game outcomes or illegal activity, a copy of the complaint and the licensee's response, including all relevant documentation, shall be provided to the department.
-All other complaints and responses related to internet gaming, including, but not limited to, account access problems, online chat disputes and technical matters, shall be provided monthly, upon request or with such frequency approved by the department. - (b) Each gaming entity licensee shall establish a process for resolving customer complaints and disputes.
-Such policy shall be conspicuously posted on its internet website and mobile application, if applicable. - (c) Each gaming entity licensee shall establish a policy for patrons that are alleged to be prohibited patrons or excluded persons to appeal such determination.
-Such policy shall be conspicuously posted on its internet website and mobile application, if applicable. - (d) Each gaming entity licensee shall conspicuously include on its internet website, and mobile application, if applicable, the availability of a mechanism for resolving a customer's complaint.
-This shall include information explaining how complaints can be filed, how complaints are resolved, and how a patron can submit a complaint to the department after attempting to resolve the issue with the master wagering licensee, online gaming operator or sports betting retailer. - (e) The terms and conditions provided to patrons shall provide for a method for filing a complaint with the gaming entity licensee and method for filing with the department an unresolved complaint after all reasonable means to resolve the complaint with the gaming entity licensee have been exhausted.
+All other complaints and responses related to Internet gaming, including, but not limited to, password problems, online chat disputes and technical matters, shall be provided monthly, upon request or with such frequency approved by the department.

+(b) Each gaming entity licensee shall establish a process for resolving customer complaints and disputes.
+Such policy shall be conspicuously posted on its Internet website and mobile application, if applicable.

+(c) Each gaming entity licensee shall establish a process and policy for patrons that are alleged to be prohibited persons or excluded persons to appeal such determination.
+Such policy shall be conspicuously posted on its Internet website and mobile application, if applicable.

+(d) Each gaming entity licensee shall conspicuously include on its Internet website, and mobile application if applicable, the availability of a mechanism for resolving a customer's complaint.
+This shall include information explaining how complaints can be filed, how complaints are resolved, and how a patron can submit a complaint to the department after attempting to resolve the issue with the master wagering licensee, online gaming operator or sports betting retailer.

-Sec.
-12-865-27.
+(e) The terms and conditions provided to patrons shall provide for a method for filing a complaint with the gaming entity licensee and method for filing with the department an unresolved complaint after all reasonable means to resolve the complaint with the gaming entity licensee have been exhausted.

+Section 12-XXX-27.
 Policies and Procedures

-- (a) Unless otherwise provided for by the department, before beginning internet gaming, an online gaming operator and sports wagering retailer shall submit their internal controls in detail in writing for department review and approval.
-If an online gaming operator is licensed to offer more than one type of internet game, for example online casino gaming and fantasy contests, the online gaming operator may have separate sets of internal controls for each type of internet game.
-Internal controls shall include a detailed description of the administrative and accounting procedures to be utilized by the online gaming operator in compliance with the act and sections 12-865-1 to 12-865-34, inclusive, of the Regulations of Connecticut State Agencies.
-The procedures shall include, but not be limited to: - (1) An online gaming operator's procedures for responding to a failure of the electronic wagering platform, including procedures for restoring internet gaming.
+(a) Unless otherwise provided for by the department, before beginning internet gaming, a master wagering licensee and an online gaming operator shall submit their internal controls in detail in writing for department review and approval.
+Internal controls shall include a detailed description of the administrative and accounting procedures to be utilized by the online gaming operator in compliance with the act and the regulations promulgated thereunder.
+The procedures shall include, but not be limited to:

+(1) Procedures for responding to a failure of the electronic wagering platform, including procedures for restoring internet gaming.